riyazdf/dockercon-workshop/README.md

 chown: /: Operation not permitted
 ```

-This doesn't actually drop the capability - TODO: why? it's not in the "bounding set" but it's in the "current set"
+This doesn't actually drop the capability - dropping from the bounding set doesn't remove it from the inheritable/effective sets
 ```
 $ docker run --rm -it alpine sh -c 'apk add -U libcap bash; capsh --drop=cap_chown -- -c "chown nobody /"'
 ```